labex-labs/open-source-labs/git/30-seconds-of-git/lab-merge-branch-merge-commit/step1.md

 As a developer, you may need to merge a branch into the current branch, creating a merge commit.
 This can be a bit tricky if you're not familiar with Git.
 The problem is to merge a branch into the current branch, creating a merge commit, using the Git repository named `https://github.com/labex-labs/git-playground` directory.

-To complete this experiment, you will use the Git repository `git-playground` from your GitHub account, which comes from a fork of `https://github.com/labex-labs/git-playground.git`.
-Suppose you are working on a project with a team of developers, and you need to merge a branch named `feature-branch` into the `master` branch.
+To complete this experiment, you will use the Git repository `git-playground` from your GitHub account, which comes from a fork of `https://github.com/labex-labs/git-playground.git`.Suppose you are working on a project with a team of developers, and you need to merge a branch named `feature-branch` into the `master` branch.
 Here are the steps you would take:
 1. Clone a repository from `https://github.com/your-username/git-playground.git`.
 ```
 git clone https://github.com/your-username/git-playground.git